Skip to content

 We Check This

-NiceLookingData's GTM auditor flags containers with ecommerce tags that don't include a dataLayer clear step, identifies inconsistent naming patterns in data layer variables, and checks for potential PII exposure in dataLayer pushes.
+NiceLookingData's GTM auditor flags containers with ecommerce tags that do not include a dataLayer clear step, identifies inconsistent naming patterns in data layer variables, and checks for potential PII exposure in dataLayer pushes.

 Key Takeaways